FleekStreet/FleekStreet.github.io/_posts/2015-02-20-max-subarray-kadane.markdown

 <h2 class="section-heading">To the future</h2>

 <p class="writing">I may not see or need to use Kadane's algorithm for a while after this and because of this, I will eventually forget it.
 And if I ever need it, I would have to relearn probably almost from scratch.
 But now I can tuck my new algorithmic teacher algorithm in a repository somewhere and bust it out for an almost instant understanding of Kadane's Algorithm should I ever want or need it.
 Also, I hope that anyone else wanting to understand the algorithm quickly and easily could use this algorithm teacher algorithm.
-Actually this worked so well for me I think I'm going to polish this up, make it a commandline executable, and maybe even make a little library of these, so hit me up if you have any requests. </p>
+Actually this worked so well for me I think I'm going to make a little library of these, so hit me up if you have any requests. </p>

 <h2 class="section-heading">Example Time</h2>